LogicCutPro Product · Adobe Premiere Pro Extension

 After analysis and review, if you move your processed clips back down to the main video track and later need to identify which clips have Warp Stabilizer applied — for any reason — the plugin has a dedicated tool for that.

 At the top of the panel, you'll find the Select Stabilized Clips button.
-Choose your target track, click the button, and the plugin will instantly select all clips on that track that have Warp Stabilizer applied.
-The Status bar will also display the exact number of clips selected.
+Choose your target track (or choose 'Selected Clips' to scan the entire timeline), click the button, and the plugin will instantly select all clips that have Warp Stabilizer applied.
+The Status bar will also display the exact number of clips found.

 License & Activation Management